Nothing is private in online court records

 The extent of such rules should be part of the called-for national debate.
 And it isn't just a government issue.
 Third-party information providers also should come under scrutiny.
 The best-known is CourtLink Corp. of Bellevue, Wash., which provides access to court case records at www.courtlink.com

-If the courts themselves can agree to a universal system, perhaps using Extensible Markup Language, the tagged data in court records would be easier to share across diverse systems.
+If the courts can agree on a universal system, perhaps using Extensible Markup Language, the tagged data in court records would be easier to share across diverse systems.
 Many privacy concerns about public data would evaporate.
 And it would set a precedent for government agencies that face a similar dilemma.Shawn P. McCarthy designs products for a Web search engine provider.
-E-mail him at email@example.com.
+E-mail him at firstname.lastname@example.org.